Playbook for Healthy Waterways – Gulf Coast Community Foundation

 Central Wastewater Collection, Treatment & Disposal, Reduce, Science

-1.2 Understand and manage nutrient loads to areas irrigated with non-advanced wastewater Key Message: Reclaimed water used for irrigation contains a significant amount of nitrogen, especially if it comes from a wastewater treatment facility that does not use advanced...
+1.2 Understand and manage nutrient loads to areas irrigated with non-advanced wastewater Key Message: Reclaimed water used for irrigation contains significant amounts of nitrogen, especially if it originates from wastewater treatment facilities without advanced...

 2.1 Quantify annual nutrient loads from septic systems